Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 Aside from that, I also like being able to see my coworkers’ custom statuses and profile pictures right in the sidebar.

-In the image below, I could see that Milo didn’t want to be disturbed even without entering our chat, so I made sure my message would reach him after his status cleared by scheduling my message.
+In the image below, I could see that Milo didn’t want to be disturbed even without entering our chat.
+Once in the chat, I could see a banner telling me that Milo had paused his notifications, so I scheduled my message to make sure it would reach him at an appropriate time.

 Easily visible custom statuses on Pumble, the team communication app